Flamurtari FC: 1945–1980

-Golden years
+Golden generation

 In the 1980s Flamurtari regained their former status as one of the big names in Albanian football.
 Flamurtari finished in 8th place in the 1980–81 season, but in the following season rose to second, runners-up to SK Tirana.
 During the season Flamurtari remained unbeaten in all matches at home in all competitions.
 In 1981 Flamurtari would participate for the first time in an international cup, the Balkans Cup.
 They played AEK Athens but they lost 3–2 in the Olympic Stadium of Athens.
 They finished second in their group with two wins and two losses, achieving 7–8 goals in the process.
 In 1983–84 Flamurtari once again reached the Albanian Cup final but lost to Tirana.
 In the season after, Flamurtari won the Albanian Cup.
 They defeated KF Partizani and thus claimed their first ever professional trophy.

-In 1985–86, Flamurtari finished second in the championship losing the trophy only by goal difference to Dinamo Tirana.
-Finishing second in the championship, Flamurtari would play in the UEFA Cup.
-They were drawn against FC Barcelona.
-Flamurtari was eliminated after two draws (1–1 in Vlorë, 0–0 in Barcelona) thanks to the away goal rule.
-Flamurtari showed their strength by drawing the first match in Barcelona and taking the lead in the 26th minute in Vlorë, but FC Barcelona scored a late away goal to deny the Fleet's triumph.
-In that season Flamurtari managed once again to finish in 2nd place and to reach the Albanian Cup final losing on aggregate, 4–3, to Vllaznia.
+The 1985–86 season saw Flamurtari etch their name into Albanian football legend.
+In a razor-close title race, they finished runners-up to Dinamo Tirana —denied the championship solely on goal difference—a testament to their relentless brilliance.
+Their reward?
+A historic debut in the UEFA Cup, where destiny paired them with the mighty FC Barcelona.

+What followed was an epic showdown that defied expectations.
+In the first leg in Vlorë, Flamurtari electrified their home crowd, seizing a 1–0 lead in the 26th minute.
+But Barcelona, spared by fortune, clawed back a late away goal to level the tie 1–1 in injury time.
+Undaunted, Flamurtari marched into the hallowed Camp Nou for the second leg and delivered a masterclass in defiance, holding the Catalan giants to a 0–0 stalemate—a result that sent shockwaves through Europe.
+Yet, the cruel away goals rule saw Flamurtari exit the tournament, their heads high as conquerors who’d outplayed Barcelona in spirit if not on paper.

+Their season of near-glories didn’t end there.
+Flamurtari again clinched second place in the league and stormed into the Albanian Cup final, where they narrowly fell 4–3 on aggregate to Vllaznia in a thriller.
+Though trophies eluded them, Flamurtari’s 1985–86 campaign cemented their legacy as a team of unyielding heart, leaving fans and rivals alike in awe of their audacity.